Codecademy/docs/content/java/concepts/files/files.md

 ## Writing to a File

-It is possible to write to a file using the `FileWriter` class.
+Data can be written to a file with the `FileWriter` class.

 ### Syntax